LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseArticles.md

 * Use one sentence, not multiple sentences.
 For example, "How do I activate my card?" is much better than, “How do I activate my card?
 I am having trouble at the ATM.
 Can you help me?”
 Multiple sentences increase your risk of false positives.

-* When adding intent qualifiers to an article, add around 10 per article.
-When adding training phrases to an intent, add 10 - 25 per intent.
-If you exceed these numbers, it's likely that you have overtrained, which might lead to false positives.
+* When adding intent qualifiers or training phrases, add 10 - 15 per article.
+Exceeding this likely means that you have overtrained, which might lead to false positives.

 * The intent qualifiers or training phrases should be relatively generic.
 If they are too specific, the likelihood they will match a consumer’s utterance will be slim.
 Since consumers can phrase their questions in many ways, make sure your intents are broad to allow the NLU a chance to match as many possible versions of the sentence as possible.